polkascan/py-substrate-metadata-docs/docs/statemint.md

 This new asset class has no assets initially and its owner is the origin.

-The origin must be Signed and the sender must have sufficient funds free.
+The origin must conform to the configured `CreateOrigin` and have sufficient funds free.

 Funds of sender are reserved by `AssetDeposit`.